-Laboratory research focuses on understanding the etiology of pancreatitis and pancreatic cancer to develop better prevention, diagnostic, and treatment strategies.
-This work focuses on leveraging changes to glycosylation and the cross-talk between ductal cells with their microenvironment during disease pathogenesis.
+The Engle Lab focuses on understanding the etiology of pancreatitis and pancreatic cancer to develop better prevention, diagnostic, and treatment strategies.
+We study the impact of altered glycosylation on the cross-talk between ductal cells with their microenvironment during disease pathogenesis as well as the role of tobacco-related carcinogens in priming the pancreas for transformation.
 We rely heavily on three-dimensional organoid mono- and co-culture systems as well as genetically engineered mouse models.
-Through collaborations with both clinicians and pharmaceutical companies, we will bridge the divide between basic science and patient care.

-Post-doctoral positions are immediately available for individuals with a good understanding of cancer and disease modeling.
-This position offers the opportunity to help build a team from the ground up in this newly opened laboratory.
+Fully funded Post-doctoral positions are immediately available for individuals with a good understanding of cancer and disease modeling.
 Ideal candidates should be intellectually curious, well-organized and well-versed in constructive problem solving.
 Experience with cell culture and mouse modeling is preferred.

 Ph.D. or M.D./Ph.D. in Biological Sciences or related fields.